WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Mixture-Prior Framework, Weight Specification, and Borrowing Challenges

 \subsection{Background}

 Consider a standard two-arm randomized controlled trial (RCT) designed to compare a new treatment against a control.
-Let \( D = \{y_i\}_{i=1}^{n} \) denote the concurrent control data from the RCT, where \( y_i \) denotes the outcome of interest for subject \( i \) (with \( i = 1, \dots, n \)) following a probability density function $f(\cdot\mid \theta)$.
-Suppose that historical or external data\footnote{Hereinafter, we use terms ``historical'' and ``external'' data interchangeably.
-By ``historical,'' we mean previously collected data available for use in the current investigation.} are available only for the control group, denoted by \( D_h = \{y_{h,i}\}_{i=1}^{n_h} \).
+Let \( D = \{y_i\}_{i=1}^{n} \) denote the concurrent control data, where \( y_i \) denotes the outcome for subject \( i \) and follows density $f(\cdot\mid \theta)$, \( i = 1, \dots, n \).
+Suppose that historical or external data are available only for the control group, denoted by \( D_h = \{y_{h,i}\}_{i=1}^{n_h} \).
 The goal is to properly leverage this external information to inform clinical trial analysis, particularly in estimating key parameters such as the treatment effect.

 \cite{schmidli2014robust} introduced the robust meta-analytic predictive (rMAP) prior, which uses a fixed-weight mixture of priors to address potential conflict between historical and concurrent control data.
 The rMAP prior is expressed as: